A Probabilistic Choreography Language for PRISM: Choreography Language

-The two formulations are equivalent, with the $\allsynchName$ syntax acting as syntactic sugar for a structured and readable representation of synchronization.
-The expanded version using $\mathtt{if\text{-}then\text{-}else}$ makes explicit the conditional execution of interactions but retains the same behaviour.
+The two formulations are equivalent, with the $\allsynchName$ syntax acting as syntactic sugar that provides a structured and readable representation of synchronisation.
+In general, its encoding into the core choreographic language requires determining non-overlapping guards in advance.
+For example, from the three guards $(x=5)$, $(x=5)$, and $(x=5\ \&\ z=3)$, it is necessary to derive the conditional guards $(x=5\ \&\ z=3)$ and $(x=5\ \&\ z\neq 3)$.
+This process depends on the functions $f(\tilde E)$ used in guards.

-The $\allsynchName$ construct is more efficient (in terms of code) than manually encoding synchronisation with nested $\mathtt{if\text{-}then\text{-}else}$ statements.
-As the number of synchronising roles and conditions increases, the depth and complexity of the nested conditionals grow exponentially, making the explicit formulation harder to read, write, and process.
+Note that the $\allsynchName$ construct is more efficient (in terms of code size) than manually encoding synchronisation with nested $\mathtt{if\text{-}then\text{-}else}$ statements.
+As the number of synchronising modules and conditions increases (in our example, there is only a single choice for $\nrr$), the depth and complexity of the nested conditionals grow exponentially, making the explicit formulation harder to read, write, and process.
 In contrast, $\allsynchName$ provides a compact and structured way to express the same logic without the combinatorial explosion of nested conditionals. \end{itemize}